cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/DESIGN.md

 * hatchling.json is where freshly hatched dinos go.
 Tiny dinos grow to adults directly, but larger ones (15 kg or greater) grow into...
 * juvenile.json is where juveniles go.
 They're five times bigger but still pretty tiny by dino standards.
 They grow to be adults in adult weight in kg divided by six days or one year, whichever is shorter.
 Sauropods are they exception, they should be 1000 kg and L so they can defend themselves some.
 * zed-dinosaur.json is where new zombified dinos go. copy-from can be very helpful here.

+# DDA and BN
+As much as possible, there should be content and feature parity between both (all?)
+Cataclysm variants for the best player experience and easiest mod maintenance.
+As of October 2020 the only code differences between the two for DinoMod is DDA supports bullet armor and not the BLEEDS flag while BN supports BLEEDS and not bullet armor.